pulseq-cest/BMsim_challenge/case_1/README.md

 More details and references are given in [case_1_2pool_model.yaml](/case_1/case_1_2pool_model.yaml)

 ## Preparation scheme:
-The preparation scheme for case 1 is identical to the [APTw_3T_000_2uT_1block_2s_braintumor](https://github.com/kherz/pulseq-cest-library/blob/22009a462a689e10f407374efc0d63760344519b/seq-library/APTw_3T_000_2uT_1block_2s_braintumor/) scheme published in the published in the [pulseq-cest-library](https://github.com/kherz/pulseq-cest-library).
+The preparation scheme for case 1 is based on [APTw_3T_000_2uT_1block_2s_braintumor](https://github.com/kherz/pulseq-cest-library/blob/22009a462a689e10f407374efc0d63760344519b/seq-library/APTw_3T_000_2uT_1block_2s_braintumor/) scheme published in the published in the [pulseq-cest-library](https://github.com/kherz/pulseq-cest-library), but with 30 seconds of saturation to be close to steady-state (10*T1, deviation from steady state <10^-4)

 The preparation settings are:
   - pulse shape: block
-  - pulse duration: 2 s
+  - pulse duration: 15 s
   - pulse power: 2 µT
   - offset list: -15:0.1:15 ppm